haskell/containers/docs/sequence.rst

     Seq.fromList :: [a] -> Seq a
     Seq.FromList xs = ...

-Creates a sequence containing the elements of the list ``xs``.
+:seq:`fromList` creates a sequence containing the elements of the list ``xs``.
 Sequences allow duplicate so all elements will be included in the order given.

 ::